 What to Do With the Leftover Trim?

-Regardless of your trimming preference for dry, wet, hand, or machine, you’re going to have a great deal of leftover plant material.
+Regardless of your trimming preference for dry, wet, hand, or automated trimming machine, you’re going to have a great deal of leftover plant material.
 This includes stems, stalks, fan leaves, and the sugar leaves you removed during the trimming process.
 While many growers will consider these low-cannabinoid items waste products, this collection of “trim” does have value and should be put to good use with the help of a dry-sift, solvent-free trichome extractor machine.
 For large commercial grow operations, selling their bulk plant material or “biomass” to other processors to turn into kief, topicals, and other extracts is an excellent way to capture as much value as possible from every plant grown.

 For home growers as well as retail consumers, keeping your stems to steep into a homemade cannabis-infused tea is a popular pastime.
 While your trimmed sugar leaves may not be bursting in trichomes, they do have enough THC and other active compounds to be used in a cannabutter recipe for edibles.
 You can also use your leftover plant material to make a cannabis salve from CBD-rich or THC-rich plant trimmings.